 Students are placed in one of the following courses for the remainder of the semester based upon the intensive language class placement and language levels taken prior to arrival.

 This beginning intensive course is designed for students with a very basic Spanish knowledge.
 Emphasis is on building oral and written communication skills and on acquiring knowledge of the Spanish-speaking world.
-Recommended credit: 6 semester/9 quarter hours.
 Contact hours: 90.
+Credit: 6 semester/9 quarter hours.

 This beginning course is designed for students with an elementary Spanish knowledge.
 Emphasis is on building oral and written communication skills and acquiring knowledge of the Spanish-speaking world.